Actor drops ‘Carlton Dance’ suit against video game maker

 The actor had already dropped a similar suit against Take-Two Interactive, makers of the video game NBA2K16.

-The suits received a serious blow last month when federal officials denied Ribeiro a copyright of the “Carlton.”
+The suits received a serious blow last month when federal officials denied Ribeiro a copyright for the “Carlton.”

 Ribeiro’s nerdy, arm-swinging dance, usually to Tom Jones’ ”It’s Not Unusual,” was popularized through his character, Carlton Banks, on the 1990s sitcom.